Haroonabdulrazaq/amplifyapp/README.md

 # Tutorial Getting started from AWS Amplify
-This tutorial is aimed at learning how to use:
+This tutorial is aimed at learning how to use
     - AWS amplify with Front-end Framework like React
     - Deployment
     - AWS amplicy CLI and its configuration